MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Executive-Summary.md

 ## Summary of Best Practices for Securing Active Directory Domain Services
 The following table provides a summary of the recommendations provided in this document for securing an AD DS installation.
 Some best practices are strategic in nature and require comprehensive planning and implementation projects; others are tactical and focused on specific components of Active Directory and related infrastructure.

 Practices are listed in approximate order of priority, that is., lower numbers indicate higher priority.
 Where applicable, best practices are identified as preventative or detective in nature.
-All of these recommendations should be thoroughly tested and modified as needed for your organization‚Äôs characteristics and requirements.
+All of these recommendations should be thoroughly tested and modified as needed for your organizationís characteristics and requirements.

 |||||
 |-|-|-|-|